tasdikrahman/tasdikrahman.me/_drafts/2021-06-06-building-the-vm-creation-api-for-the-org.md

 The end result was a lot of time saved in terms of developer time which they would have otherwise spent to create VM's, cycle VM fleets with minimal developer intervention.

 Which is the original and broader goal of automation too I feel, to move out more and more things out of the human hands so that people can move on to do other things.
 And as always, automation is a moving target for everyone, you build abstractions on top of abstractions sometimes to ease things out for everyone, without compromising on the usual things like quality of what is being delivered, ease of using.

+## Final thoughts

+Creating this along with Vidit and Kartik was such a great experience.
+Thanks for the learnings.